MIPT-Oulu/mCTSegmentation/README.md

 </table>

 ## Citing this work
-To use this dataset in your work, please, refer to our pre-print (for now):
+To use our dataset in your work, please, refer to our pre-print (for now):
 ```
 @misc{1907.05089,
   Author = {Aleksei Tiulpin and Mikko Finnilä and Petri Lehenkari and Heikki J. Nieminen and Simo Saarakkala},